top of page

 BOSTA TIDE & TIME BELL

-Now owned by the community it rings by action of the waves going in and out with the tide.
-The original wave-catcher from the bell can be found at the Community Center as it did not stand the first winter storms off the Atlantic.
+The original wave-catcher from the bell can be found at in the museum as it did not stand the first winter storms off the Atlantic.

 http://www.timeandtidebell.org/